Tony86119/IDW_server/README.md

 # IDW_server

 I use the node.js to build this server which can send a request for getting the IDW result.
-This server can easy to help you use the IDW adn get the IDW result.
+This server can be easy to help you use the IDW adn get the IDW result.
 Before using it, we can build the environment first.
 Step 1.
-Use CMD in this folder:
+Use Command Line in this folder:
 npm install
 this can help u install the modules according to the package.json Step 2. build this server: